openwallet-foundation/tac/docs/governance/common-repository-structure.md

 -   Executable binaries and shared library files built by code in the repository \
     This includes `.exe`, `.dll`, `.so`, `.a` and `.dylib` files not otherwise part of a third party library.

+## Credits

+This document is based on the [Hyperledger Foundation's Common Respository Structure guideline](https://toc.hyperledger.org/guidelines/repository-structure.html).